aidan-curtis/firehose/README.md

 3. Yay!
 Follow instructions below to run the environment and train an agent.

 ## Usage
+Some pretrained models are provided in the `pretrained_models/` directory.
+Use the `evaluate_model.py` script to evaluate them.

 ### Run the gym env
 ```
 python cell2fire/gym_env.py